Alysa Liu: 2017–18 season: Junior debut and National junior champion

-2018–19 season: First senior national title
+2018–19 season

 In August 2018, Liu competed as a novice at the 2018 Asian Open Trophy in Bangkok, Thailand.
 She won the gold, outscoring the silver medalist, Japan's Sara Honda, by over ten points.
-She landed a ratified triple Axel in the free skate, becoming the youngest skater in history to perform a clean triple Axel in competition and the fourth American female skater to do so following Tonya Harding, Kimmie Meisner, and Mirai Nagasu.
+She landed a ratified triple Axel in the free skate, becoming the youngest skater in history to perform a clean triple Axel in competition and the fourth American female skater to do so following Tonya Harding, Kimmie Meissner, and Mirai Nagasu.